learn-co-curriculum/multi-pug-bomb/README.md

   [myOperationQueue setMaxConcurrentOperationCount:10];
   ```

-<a href='https://learn.co/lessons/multi-pug-bomb' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/multi-pug-bomb' title='Multi-Threading For Speed'>Multi-Threading For Speed</a> on Learn.co and start learning to code for free.</p>